 As many of the bike lanes are on footpaths rather than on the roads, it's easy to think it's ok to ride in the opposite direction to traffic flow, especially when roads are wide and it's inconvenient to cross over.
 Pedestrians always have right of way.
-But if you find yourself playing chicken with a local, and you're the one travelling in the wrong direction, you're not going to win.
+But if you find yourself playing chicken with a local, and you're the one traveling in the wrong direction, you're not going to win.

 Bikes are banned on the autobahn.